bunop/TSKITetude/README.md

 # TSKITetude

-This project is an attempt to analyze SMARTER background data using [tskit](https://tskit.dev/).
-There's a *nextflow* pipeline able to transform SMARTER data in
+This project is an attempt to analyze SMARTER data using [tskit](https://tskit.dev/).
-[tskit](https://tskit.dev/tskit/docs/stable/introduction.html) *TreeSequence*
-files.
-There's the `tskitetude` python library which does data conversion and a `notebook` folder with some example code useful for analysis.
+Most of the analyses are done using [cnr-ibba/nf-treeseq](https://github.com/cnr-ibba/nf-treeseq) *nextflow* pipeline able which is able to transform SMARTER data in [tskit](https://tskit.dev/tskit/docs/stable/introduction.html) *TreeSequence* files.
+Whithin this project, there's the `tskitetude` python library which does data conversion and is then used in the nextflow pipeline.
+There's also a `notebook` folder with some example code useful for analysis.
 Files and folders are structured as follow: